falcosecurity/falco-website/content/en/docs/event-sources/sample-events.md

 weight: 4
 ---

+If you'd like to check if Falco is working properly, we have sample programs that can perform activity for both our syscall and k8s audit related rules.

+## System Call Activity

-If you'd like to check if Falco is working properly, we've created a test program [`event_generator`](https://github.com/falcosecurity/falco/blob/dev/docker/event-generator/event_generator.cpp) that performs a variety of suspect actions that are detected by the current Falco ruleset.
+We've created a test program [`event_generator`](https://github.com/falcosecurity/falco/blob/dev/docker/event-generator/event_generator.cpp) that performs a variety of suspect actions that are detected by the current Falco ruleset.

 Here's the usage block for the test program: